asjadnaqvi/The-Stata-Guide/README.md

 ## Cheat Sheets and posters

-Cheat Sheets can be either downloaded as digital files for a small fee, or ordered as posters on the [ReviseResubmit](https://www.etsy.com/shop/ReviseResubmit) Etsy shop.
+Cheat Sheets can be either downloaded from the [cheatsheet](./cheatsheet) folder.

 The follow two are currently available: